JackieBinya/jacqueline-binya-website/content/posts/css/extract-svgs.md

     └── main.js
 </pre>

-- I have created a sample SVG to use in our tutorial.
+- I have created a sample SVG to use in the interactive examples provided..
 You may go ahead and download it by clicking this
 <a href="/posts/css/svg-sample.svg" download="Using SVG in Vuejs" class="article-link">link</a>.
 You may choose to rename the file, then proceed to add it to the root of the `src` directory.
 Such that the structure of the `src` folder is similar to the one below:
 <pre>
 .